ethereum/ethereum-org-website/src/content/developers/docs/development-networks/index.md

 sidebar: true
 ---

-When building an Ethereum application, you'll want to run it on a local network to see how it works before deploying it.
+When building an Ethereum application with smart contracts, you'll want to run it on a local network to see how it works before deploying it.

-Similar to how you might run a local server on your computer for web development, you can create a local blockchain instance to test your dapp.
-This allows for much faster iteration than a public testnet.
+Similar to how you might run a local server on your computer for web development, you can use a development network to create a local blockchain instance to test your dapp.
+These ethereum development networks provide features that allow for much faster iteration than a public testnet (for instance you don’t need to deal with acquiring ETH from a testnet faucet).

 ## Prerequisites {#prerequisites}